 Lima, the capital city of Peru, is the centre of business and has the largest expat community.
 Some rural areas and smaller towns also offer work opportunities, especially in tourism.

 All foreigners working in Peru are required to have a relevant work permit.
-Those moving to Peru as part of corporate relocation will likely have one organised for them by their employer.
+Those moving to Peru as part of a corporate relocation will likely have one organised for them by their employer.

 Job market in Peru

-It is not always easy for expats to find work within a Peruvian company.
-Not only do many companies give locals precedence, but there are also some restrictions on employing foreigners.
-Expats therefore often find themselves working in Peru for foreign-owned companies or are transferred to the country as part of corporate relocation.
-Others seek out part-time employment or look for work teaching English.
-The demand for English teachers is increasing, particularly in Lima where locals are keen to learn the language for business dealings or to give their children a leg up.
+Others seek out part-time employment or look for work teaching English at international schools or universities.
+The demand for English teachers is increasing, particularly in Lima, where locals are keen to learn the language for business dealings or to give their children a leg up.

 Finding a job in Peru